seb-oss/openbanking/postman/README.md

   ```
 You could find a uri to copy by clicking [Send] button from postman (look at the console window in the bottom)

-Add your **8 digits** sandbox identity number, you can find a list of available identity number from [SEB Developer Portal](https://developer.sebgroup.com/products/authorization/redirect-authorization#/authorize-get):
+Add your **8 digits** sandbox identity number, you can find a list of available identity numbers from [SEB Developer Portal](https://developer.sebgroup.com/products/authorization/redirect-authorization#/authorize-get):

 ![Screenshot redirect authorization](./images/authorization.png)